multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

       .transfer();
 }
 ```
 An essential element of the MultiversX smart contract is that every smart contract is also an account, just like a normal user, meaning that it also has an address and a balance and it can perform transactions.
-From this perspective we can say that transfers in MultiversX are always done from the address of the contract and in thai case, the tokens sent, before the transaction, they have to be owned by the contract.
+From this perspective we can say that transfers in MultiversX are always done from the address of the contract, and in that case, before the transaction the tokens have to be owned by the contract.

 ## Smart contract differences